denoland/docs/subhosting/manual/quick_start.md

 Going through the onboarding flow, you will likely also generate an **access token**, which you will use to access the [REST API](../api/index.md).
-If you didn't do this (or lost the token you generated), you can [generate a new one here](https://dash.deno.com/account#access-tokens).
+If you didn't do this (or your token has expired), you can [generate a new one here](https://dash.deno.com/account#access-tokens).

 :::caution Save your token in a safe place